Credit: @thefarmersmuseum on Instagram

 Credit: @laurenleren on Instagram

 Saratoga Springs may be known for horse racing and as one of America’s first spa destinations, but this hot spot peaks during fall with happenings getting you out and about.
-Explore Greenridge Cemetery during a popular twilight tour or learn a bit of history with entertaining and not so frightening stories courtesy of Haunted Saratoga Ghost Tours.
-Hop on board for two evenings of eerie good fun as the Saratoga Springs Heritage Area Visitor Center puts on their “Ghosts of Saratoga Trolley Tours” (October 20 and 25), scoping out haunted spots including the famous Canfield Casino.
+Explore Greenridge Cemetery during a popular History and Symbolism walking tour (October 14) or learn a bit of history with entertaining and not so frightening stories courtesy of Haunted Saratoga Ghost Tours (Fridays and Saturdays September 1-November 4).
+Hop on board the “Ghosts of Saratoga Trolley Tours” (October 5, 12,19, 26) for eerie good fun as you scope out haunted spots including the famous Canfield Casino.
 Prefer something more seasonal instead of scary?
 Take in fall foliage via one of the Saratoga Corinth & Hudson Railway’s vintage train rides on weekends in October.
-Their Autumn Express service passes gorgeous scenic views of the Southern Adirondacks, while The Pumpkin Picker (October 16 and 23) is a family-friendly ride leading to and from a pumpkin patch.
+Their Autumn Express service passes gorgeous scenic views of the Southern Adirondacks, while The Pumpkin Picker (October 7-8 and 21-22) is a family-friendly ride leading to and from a pumpkin patch.
 Wee ones can even bring a pumpkin back on board!
 The Adirondack Cruise and Charter Company has fall foliage cruises through October that take passengers along Saratoga Lake’s colorful splendor and provide a fun history lesson.
 One of the best spots for setting foot amid fall foliage is at Saratoga Spa State Park (pictured), with several paths perfect for strolling such as their Geyser Loop Trail.
 In Ballston Spa, Ellms Family Farm makes for a stop for pumpkins and gourds with pick-your-own ops, corn mazes, and hands-on activities that bring an engaging way of experiencing life on the farm.
-Bibliophiles will find page turning events at Saratoga Book Festival (October 21-22) with author presentations, book chats and signings, and a library marketplace.
-The Great Pumpkin Challenge (October 15) runs through the Saratoga Spa State Park with a 5K and 10K (walk, run or roll).
+Bibliophiles will find page turning events at Saratoga Book Festival (October 10-15) with author presentations, book chats and signings, and a library marketplace.
+The Great Pumpkin Challenge (September 30) runs through the Saratoga Spa State Park with a 5K and 10K (walk, run or roll).
 The day also includes a 1 Mile Fun Run for kids 12 and under.

 Greater Niagara